Madarious Gibbs

-Madarious Jaquil Gibbs (born May 7, 1993) is an American basketball player.
-He completed his college career at Texas Southern University (TSU).
+Madarious Jaquil Gibbs (born May 7, 1993) is an American basketball player who last played for the Nha Trang Dolphins of the Vietnam Basketball Association (VBA).
+He played college basketball for Texas Southern Tigers.

 Gibbs, a point guard from Newnan, Georgia, played four seasons for TSU, leading the team to back-to-back Southwestern Athletic Conference (SWAC) titles in 2014 and 2015.
 As a senior in the 2014–15 season, Gibbs was named SWAC Player of the Year and an honorable mention All-American by the Associated Press.
 Gibbs led the Tigers to the 2015 SWAC Tournament title, earning MVP honors.

 Gibbs went undrafted in the 2015 NBA draft.
 As a means to increase his chances of securing a free agent deal, Gibbs joined his former TSU teammates on a playing tour of China in the Summer of 2015.